 There are a few swankier looking restaurants in Bacalar that look like they’re marketing themselves to the usual Playa del Carmen crowd brave enough to venture down this far (small steps), but for the most part the food served in the town centre is hearty, down-to-earth and authentically Mexican.
 I’ve already mentioned La Playita, but I’ve got some more central options for eats for you too.

 As this was our last stop in Mexico before heading to Belize, we wanted to cram in all the local food we could get, so we spent an unholy amount of time at the Mulix taco stall that sits on the corner of the main plaza.
-The tortas (usual taco meat and some salad in a big toasted bread roll) served here are excellent.
+The tortas (usually taco meat and some salad in a big toasted bread roll) served here are excellent.

 On the other side of the plaza, you’ll see Mr Taco Tacquería, which is always bustling, speedily serving up reasonably-priced burritos, tacos, stews, and more.
 Seafood Mexican dishes are their speciality and the horchata is peng.
 This place is popular with Americans, perhaps because the owner speaks perfect English and likes a bit of a joke with his customers.